Delivering Canada’s Amazing Products to the World

 Connecting Canada to a World of Possibilities

-Canadian railways operate almost 45,000 kilometres of track across our country.
+Canadian railways operate more than 42,000 kilometres of track across our country.
 These rail lines connect Canada’s industrial, consumer and resource sectors to ports on the Atlantic and Pacific coasts, and open up a world of possibilities.